phansch/mini_rfc_for_cargo_lint_configuration/README.md

-If a user has configured a tool lint in `Cargo.toml` and runs `cargo check`, the implementation needs to make sure to only pass the rustc lints to `rustc`, otherwise rustc would complain about unknown lints because it was invoken with `check` and not `clippy`, for example.
+If a user has configured a tool lint in `Cargo.toml` and runs `cargo check`, the implementation needs to make sure to only pass the rustc lints to `rustc`, otherwise rustc would complain about unknown lints because it was invoked with `check` and not `clippy`, for example.

 When `cargo clippy` is executed, it should include the rustc lints, as it does